 The GOs working in the kids club were mostly friendly and seemed to enjoy interacting with the kids.

-The shows were not of professional quality, but most of them were fun and entertaining.
-I was actually pretty impressed with how well the GOs danced and performed.
+Although the shows were not of professional quality, most of them were fun and entertaining.
+Actually, the GOs dancing and performance were pretty impressive.

 Club Med Sandpiper Bay Review Other notes: